 Especially thickeners and emulsifiers have no business in my bread.

 For me, a bread should contain flour, water and salt.
 Possibly some yeast, if no sourdough is used.
 Sometimes sugar or nuts and seeds.
 So I don't like to use much more than one hand to count the ingredients (not counting the water).
 I don't need to, either, because I bake an excellent bread from buckwheat.
 And if you consider seeds and nuts as one, it even has under 5 ingredients.
 The greatest thing is that not only do I like the bread, but even my younger son's best friend, who is also on a gluten-free diet due to celiac disease.
-And that means a lot, because the child has previously devoured mainly sweet wheat pancakes at our house.
+And that means a lot, because the child has previously devoured mainly sweet wheat pancakes.

 The advantages of my gluten-free buckwheat bread